 You can generally summarise the above as “becoming familiar”.
 It’s a bit like just hearing a language around the house fo many years, understanding some of it.

-How do you pick the sentences to learn?
+How to pick sentences to learn

 One sentence a day?
 No problem!
 But what sentence?